hifiwi-fi/breadcrum.net/README.md

 - Bookmarking storage and organization.
 This is the primary 'atom' of the service.
 Everything hangs off of saving a 'bookmark' of a URL.
 - Bookmarks have a title, description and tags.
 - Lightweight content archival.
 Breacrum saves the 'reader mode' view of a webpage, as well as images it can find.
-Full text archival provides a more automatic and complete solution to messy hand-organized titles, descriptions and tags.
+Full text archives provide a more automatic and complete solution to messy hand-organized titles, descriptions and tags.
 Content archival requires a paid account.
 Image storage may be subject to additional storage fees.
 These storage fees should be at cost from b2.
 - Shortcuts to stash and retrieve copies in http://archive.today will also be provided via http://mementoweb.org/guide/quick-intro/
 - Content archival should provide different extraction methods
 	- https://github.com/feedbin/extract